fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://sirleeroyjenkins.medium.com/just-gopher-it-escalating-a-blind-ssrf-to-rce-for-15k-f5329a974530">-Just Gopher It: Escalating a Blind SSRF to RCE for $15k</a>

 <a href="https://coffeejunkiee.github.io//Simple-SSRF/">-Simple SSRF Allows Access To Internal Assets</a>

+<a href="https://hackerone.com/reports/1092230">-FogBugz import attachment full SSRF requiring vulnerability </a>

+<a href="https://twitter.com/infosec_au/status/1434328794861432834">-Updated the Blind SSRF Glossary for a list of payloads that call back to an SSRF canary for the Confluence OGNL injection RCE</a>

+<a href="https://hoyahaxa.blogspot.com/2021/04/ssrf-in-coldfusioncfml-tags-and.html">-SSRF in ColdFusion/CFML Tags and Functions</a>

+<a href="https://blog.assetnote.io/2022/01/17/workspace-one-access-ssrf/">-Stealing administrative JWT's through post auth SSRF (CVE-2021-22056)</a>

+<a href="https://pwn.vg/articles/2021-05/ssrf-in-pdf-renderer-using-svg">-SSRF in PDF Renderer using SVG</a>

+<a href="https://blog.assetnote.io/2021/12/26/chained-ssrf-websphere/">-Turning bad SSRF to good SSRF: Websphere Portal</a>

+<a href="https://hackerone.com/reports/941178">-SSRF for kube-apiserver cloudprovider scene</a>

+<a href="https://hackerone.com/reports/1189367">-Full read SSRF in www.evernote.com that can leak aws metadata and local file inclusion</a>

+<a href="https://xhzeem.me/posts/SSRF-in-PDF-export-with-PhantomJs/read/">-SSRF in PDF export with PhantomJs </a>

+<a href="https://portswigger.net/daily-swig/java-rmi-services-often-vulnerable-to-ssrf-attacks-research">-Java RMI services often vulnerable to SSRF attacks – research</a>

+<a href="https://xelkomy.medium.com/easy-ssrf-from-wayback-machine-edf946486120">-Easy SSRF from Wayback Machine</a>